-- Show warning when loading OLE objects: When this option is enabled, Presentations shows a warning that OLE objects cannot be displayed when you open a file containing such objects.
-(Only the Windows version of Presentations is able to display OLE objects.) - Use SHM extensions (Linux only): When this option is enabled, Presentations uses shared memory caching to speed up the responsiveness of the display.
+Show warning when loading OLE objects

+Windows Mobile, Windows CE, and Linux only: When this option is enabled, Presentations shows a warning that OLE objects cannot be displayed when you open a file containing such objects.
+(Only the Windows version is able to display OLE objects.)